nicokuehn-dci/Performinator/README.md

 ## Detailed Setup Guide

 For detailed installation and configuration instructions, please refer to the [Setup Guide](docs/SETUP.md).
-This guide includes step-by-step instructions for installing TuxTrax on Ubuntu, including system dependencies, virtual environment setup, and configuring PipeWire audio.
+This guide includes step-by-step instructions for installing Performinator on Ubuntu, including system dependencies, virtual environment setup, and configuring PipeWire audio.

 ## New Features

 ### Audio Loops and Auto Quantize to BPM

-TuxTrax now includes handling for audio loops and auto quantize to BPM.
+Performinator now includes handling for audio loops and auto quantize to BPM.
 This allows you to seamlessly integrate loops into your projects and ensure they are perfectly in sync with your desired tempo.

 ### Time-Stretching